h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 ### Making Decisions Based on a Good Model

 The purpose of the model scorer’s loss function is to calculate how good or bad the predicted probabilities are [15].
 For bad predictions, the loss function returns high values [15].
 For good predictions, the loss function returns low values [15].
-In the tutorial, when you build the experiment using the Hydraulic System data with the cooling condition label, Driverless AI will most likely choose the log loss function for our scorer.
+In the self-paced course, when you build the experiment using the Hydraulic System data with the cooling condition label, Driverless AI will most likely choose the log loss function for our scorer.
 The purpose of **log loss** is to measure the performance of a binomial or multinomial classification model [16] [17].
 Log loss in H2O evaluates how close a model’s predicted values are to the actual target value [17].
 The goal of our model is to minimize the log loss value so our predicted probability stays as close to the actual label as possible.
 The H2O algorithms don’t just predict a category; they give a probability for each category's answer [18].
 In Driverless AI, after the experiment has launched, it displays the log loss value:

 ![Experiment Dashboard](./assets/launched-experiment-log-loss.png)